 Warbling Vireos spend most of their time in the treetops of deciduous woods.
 Males are highly territorial and spend much of their time during the breeding season singing.
 They usually arrive on their breeding grounds before females, immediately commencing a singing-and-patrolling campaign to establish and defend territory.
 During courtship, a male approaches his prospective mate head-on, rhythmically weaving his body from side to side.
 With quivering wings, he closes the gap between them to about an inch, whereupon the female strikes repeatedly at his open bill with her closed one.
 While their nest is under construction, a male Warbling Vireo spends about a third of his time guarding the female.
 During incubation, the female stays on the nest at night while her mate sleeps in a nearby tree.
 Both sexes help raise their young to fledging stage, but females do the lion’s share.
 When parents are feeding young, one adult often waits at the nest until the returning partner signals with a call—ensuring that one parent is always with the nestlings.
 As hatchlings mature, feedings become more frequent.
 At one nest where young were close to fledging, an observer recorded 29 feeding visits within one hour.
 Both sexes ferociously mob jays, grackles, and other birds that approach their nests.
 Other probable nest predators include red and western gray squirrels.

-Warbling Vireos are numerous and their numbers have shown a slight overall increase (about 0.8 percent per year) over the last half-century, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 51 million, with 44 percent breeding in Canada, 53 percent breeding in the U.S., and 87 percent of the population spending part of the year in Mexico.
-Warbling Vireos rate an 8 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Warbling Vireos are numerous and their numbers experienced a slight overall increase between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 51 million, with 44% breeding in Canada, 53% spending part of the year in the U.S., and 87% of the population spending part of the year in Mexico.
+Warbling Vireos rate an 8 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
 Population gains may result from this species’ increasing adaptation to suburban environments.
 Warbling Vireos may also benefit from new habitat created when coniferous forests are cleared, leaving large deciduous trees near open spaces.
 Population declines recorded in the mid-twentieth century have been attributed to the spraying of shade trees with chemical pesticides.
 One study found severe declines in herbicide-thinned deciduous forests, while numbers increased in plots thinned by hand and in control plots.
 Degradation of streamside habitat causes populations to decline.
 Warbling Vireos also die from collisions with communications towers and other tall structures during nighttime migration.
 Because Warbling Vireos crowd into a winter range disproportionately smaller than their breeding range, habitat conservation in their wintering areas is important.

 Medium- to long-distance, nocturnal migrant.
 Some birds in Mexico may be nonmigratory.